 - Stop by the new community plaza that hosts a family-friendly outdoor roller rink in the summer.

-- Peek inside the Our Lady of Sorrows Basilica, known for its soaring interior.
+- Peek inside Our Lady of Sorrows Basilica, known for its soaring interior.

-Start your day meandering through the naturalistic Garfield Park grounds.
+Wander around Garfield Park: Start your day meandering through the Garfield Park grounds.
 The park was originally designed by legendary landscape architect Jens Jensen and remains an excellent example of his pioneering Prairie-style design.

 On the north side of the park, you’ll find the Garfield Park Conservatory, also designed by Jensen.
 Completed in 1908, the striking glass structure was designed to emulate a “great Midwestern haystack”.
 Admission is always free, with donations accepted.
-Spend some time admiring the manicured outdoor gardens before heading inside.
-Wander between the themed rooms to see lush displays of exotic plants from all over the world — you’ll see why they call it landscape art under glass.
+Spend some time admiring the manicured outdoor gardens before heading inside, where you can explore the desert house, fern room, tropical palm house, and more.

-Next, continue your art exploration at345 Art Gallery.
-The modern space displays works by local artists and students that specialize in painting, wood burning, sculpture, and beyond.
-Check their calendar for upcoming events, like live music performances or paint-and-sip classes.
+Dive into the local art scene: Next, continue your neighborhood exploration at345 Art Gallery.
+The modern space displays work from local artists and students who specialize in painting, wood burning, sculpture, and beyond.
+Check their calendar for upcoming events, like live music performances and paint-and-sip classes.

 Chicago Greeter: free guided tours